3rd ASOS participates in command and control exercise

 |1

-This work, 3rd ASOS participates in command and control exercise [Image 22 of 22], by SrA Emily Farnsworth, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 3rd ASOS participates in command and control exercise, by SrA Emily Farnsworth, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT